Orthoptera of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands

 Comments: This species is generally considered sparsely distributed (Rehn and Hebard, 1916; Blatchley, 1920).
-Only a few historic records exist for North Carolina, all from prior to 1940.
+Prior to 2023, only a few historic records existed for North Carolina.
+In addition to the one current record included in this website, several records (all with obscured locations) have been entered in iNaturalist, all centered in the Fall-line Sandhills

 Image Gallery for Melanoplus impudicus - Immodest Spur-throat Grasshopper